slackapi/java-slack-sdk/docs/content/guides/ai-apps.md

 ## Handling the user response {#handling-user-response}

-When the user messages your assistant, the [`message.im`](https://api.slack.com/events/message.im) event will be sent to your app.
+When the user messages your app, the [`message.im`](https://api.slack.com/events/message.im) event will be sent to your app.

-Messages sent to the assistant do not contain a [subtype](https://api.slack.com/events/message#subtypes) and must be deduced based on their shape and any provided [message metadata](https://api.slack.com/metadata/using).
+Messages sent to the app do not contain a [subtype](https://api.slack.com/events/message#subtypes) and must be deduced based on their shape and any provided [message metadata](https://api.slack.com/metadata/using).

 There are three utilities that are particularly useful in curating the user experience:
 * [`say`](https://tools.slack.dev/bolt-python/api-docs/slack_bolt/#slack_bolt.Say)